Diagnosing Traumatic Brain Injuries

 The findings from all three studies suggest that—compared to advanced brain imaging or with other blood biomarkers, measuring NfL concentrations in the blood may offer an easier, faster, and more cost-effective way to diagnose TBI and predict outcomes even years after the event occurred.

-Frances Fernando is a postbaccalaureate fellow in the Contraceptive Development Program (Eunice Kennedy Shriver National Institute of Child Health and Human Development) and has been at NIH since 2019.
+Frances Fernando is a postbaccalaureate fellow in the Division of Intramural Population Health Research (Eunice Kennedy Shriver National Institute of Child Health and Human Development) and has been at NIH since 2019.
 After completing her NIH training in 2021, she plans to pursue a doctorate in public health to work on integrative global health issues and human rights.
 Outside of work, she gardens and explores Washington D.C. by bike.